The group commit feature in MySQL 5.6 and higher changes the frequency of flush operations for the

 FLUSH TABLESoperation is stalled by a long-running query or transaction.
 Refer to Chapter 5, mysqlbackup Command Reference for guidelines about backup timing and performance.

-Do not run the DDL operations
+Do not run the DDL operations (for example,

 --binlog-formatoption to “ROW” or “MIXED” on the server.